Staff Personal Phones and Child Images in 2025/26

 Moving Gently Toward Best Practice

-If your school or service is still using personal phones for images, know this: you are not alone.
+If your school or service is still using personal phones for images, know that you are not alone.
 This has been standard practice in many places for years.
-Change is not about shame—it’s about moving forward with more awareness, better systems, and stronger safeguards.
+Change is not about shame, it’s about moving forward with more awareness, better systems, and stronger safeguards.
+You didn't know what you didn't know.

 Here’s what many centres and schools are now doing: